Hospital Errors in Washington

 Insurance companies aggressively defend against these types of lawsuits.
 Having a skilled attorney who has experience taking on insurers – and winning – is vital if you want to get maximum compensation.
-Contact the Menzer Law Firm today to learn about how we can help you get the money that you deserve for your injuries.
+Contact the Menzer Law today to learn about how we can help you get the money that you deserve for your injuries.

 Hurt By a Medical Error?
 We’re Here for You.

 When you go to the hospital, you expect to receive quality medical care.
 If your health care team makes a medical error that leads to injury or death, you may be able to file a lawsuit against them.
 Our law office will work with you to get you the money that you deserve for your losses.

 Based in Seattle, the Menzer Law represents injury victims throughout Washington.
 We offer free initial consultations, and never charge a fee unless we recover money for you.
 To learn more or to schedule a free consultation with a hospital error lawyer, give us a call at 206.970.2685 or fill out our online contact form.